cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Brand and Systems Management**

-- **Objective:** You will be having a conversation with the Chief Marketing Officer surrounding to core competencies for this role: 1) how you leverage your skills to maximize marketing effectiveness for highly technical solutions and remain consistently on brand and 2) How you deliver on-brand creative while ensuring a fast creative shipping environment.
+- **Objective:** You will be having a conversation with the Chief Marketing Officer surrounding two core competencies needed for this role: 1) how you leverage your skills to maximize marketing effectiveness for highly technical solutions and remain consistently on brand and 2) How you deliver on-brand creative while ensuring a fast creative shipping environment.

 - **Candidate Prep:** As a creative designer, you would serve as a primary voice and stakeholder for the Cockroach brand.
 As such, this role involves overseeing the design and execution of all digital, print, display, and collateral content.
 Being at a young B2B company, you will have to make smart decisions in a fast-moving creative environment.
 Given that CockroachDB is a highly technical product in a highly technical industry, we target two personas: developers and IT decision-makers (such as Chief Architects and CIOs).
 Getting these audiences' attention is particularly challenging-- they are jaded and marketing wary.
 Visual brand consistency is important to developing a solid brand ID with the limited promotional vehicles available.
 Think about how you approach the above-mentioned competencies with these goals in mind.